migueletto/DoomWasm/README.md

 # DoomWasm

 This is an proof of concept port of Chocolate Doom (https://www.chocolate-doom.org/) to WebAssembly.
-It is not a complete port, as some features are missing (sound, save files).
+It is not a complete port, as some features are missing (sound, network play).
 It allows you to play single-player variants of these games: Doom, Heretic, Hexen and Strife.

 Supported Doom variants: